 Until long-term studies with alpha lipoic acid supplements are published on humans, we do not recommend that you take a dosage higher than 10 to 50 mg a day unless you’re being treated for a particular condition under medical supervision.
 High dosages of alpha lipoic acid have side effects, including insomnia and heart rhythm problems.
 Since this nutraceutical helps restore antioxidants, you may need less vitamins C and E and other antioxidants when you take them the same day as alpha lipoic acid.

-There is a difference in the dosage of a supplement as to whether it is meant for long term preventive maintenance or for the treatment of a medical condition.
-Also, when research is done, they use high amounts of the tested nutrient or drug for short period of time just so they can elicit a statistically measurable effect.
+A. There is a difference in the dosage of a supplement as to whether it is meant for long term preventive maintenance or for the treatment of a medical condition.
+Also, when research is done, they use high amounts of the tested nutrient or drug for a short period of time just so they can elicit a statistically measurable effect.
 This does not mean that people should be taking these high amounts forever.
-We have no idea what would happen to people if they took 300 or 600 mg every day for years to come.
-If you have diabetes, first inform your doctor of your interest in using alpha lipoic acid, then start with half a capsule of 50 mg R-ALA.
+If you have diabetes first inform your doctor of your interest in using alpha lipoic acid, then start with half a capsule of 50 mg R-ALA.
 With time you can increase the dose gradually while monitoring your blood sugar.
 One side effect to look out for is insomnia.
 If you notice being too alert when you go to bed, it may be that you are taking too much alpha lipoic acid, or perhaps too many other supplements.

 There are many alpha lipoic acid products with 300 mg of the supplement.
 Are they safe?

 We do not recommend the use of alpha lipoic acid 300 mg dosage.

 Alpha lipoic acid side effects, danger for heart rhythm